aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-tasks-in-php/managing-durations-in-php/_index.md

 ---
-title: Managing Durations in PHP
+title: Managing Task Durations in PHP
+description: "Learn how to manage Microsoft Project (MPP/XML) task durations using Aspose.Tasks Java for PHP."
 type: docs
 weight: 70
 url: /java/managing-durations-in-php/
 ---

 ## **Aspose.Tasks - Managing Durations**
-To Manage Durations using **Aspose.Tasks Java for PHP**, simply invoke **ManagingDuration** module.
+To manage durations using **Aspose.Tasks Java for PHP**, simply invoke **ManagingDuration** module.
 Here you can see example code.

 **PHP Code**